illorens/Project_ADA_IGY/README.md

 Projet
 ==============================

-Project for the ADA lecture at the EPFL, 2018.
+Project for the ADA course at EPFL, 2018.

-# Obesity, food availability and social inequalities
+# Food & Wealth

 # Abstract
 Rising rates of obesity in industrialized societies have been blamed on an increased consumption of